 This determination should be made by the appropriate staff and managers.
 Some local government agencies conduct periodic surveys or inventories to identify surplus property, while others identify surplus property on an as-needed basis.

 Be specific about which items are no longer needed and, if applicable, from which funds or departments.
-Document any relevant identifying information, such as model numbers, serial numbers, vehicle identification numbers (VINs), asset management tags, or other information as appropriate (such as vehicle mileage, item location, or equipment condition).
+Document any relevant identifying information – for example, brands and model numbers, serial numbers, vehicle identification numbers (VINs), asset management tags, parcel numbers, and/or legal descriptions.
+Include any other useful information such as vehicle mileage, item location, equipment condition, etc.